Sam0fc/methane_flux/time_series.md

     Parameters:
-    lon_values (array-like): Array of longitude values from the mesh grid. lat_values (array-like): Array of latitude values from the mesh grid. target_lon (float): Longitude of the target coordinate. target_lat (float): Latitude of the target coordinate.
+    lon_values (array-like): Array of longitude values from the mesh grid. lat_values (array-like): Array of latitude values from the mesh grid. target_lon:q (float): Longitude of the target coordinate. target_lat (float): Latitude of the target coordinate.

     Returns: